tcgoetz/GarminDB/README.md

 [Python scripts](https://www.python.org/) for parsing health data into and manipulating data in a [SQLite](http://sqlite.org/) DB.
 SQLite is a light weight DB that requires no server.

 What they can do:
 * Automatically download and import Garmin daily monitoring files (all day heart rate, activity, climb/decend, stress, and intensity minutes) from the user's Garmin Connect "Daily Summary" page.
-(Currently requires a Firefox browser be installed)
 * Extract weight data from Garmin Connect and import it into the DB.
-(Currently requires a Firefox browser be installed)
 * Download and import activity files from Garmin Connect.
 A summary table for all activities and more detailed data for some activity types.
 Lap amd record entries for activities.
 * Import Fitbit daily summary CSV files (files with one summary entry per day).
 * Import MS Health daily summary CSV filesand MS Health Vault weight export CSV files.